-“Really… a B2B Facebook marketing strategy?
+“Really… a B2B (business-to-business) Facebook marketing strategy?
 Pfft, everyone knows B2B businesses can’t generate leads on Facebook.”

 The truth is, Facebook is a secret goldmine of B2B leads just waiting to be unearthed… if you know how to work it.
 And in this article, we’ll show you exactly how to make that happen.